About the campaign

-WAGGGS has been part of IDG from the beginning, choosing a theme and providing tools to support WAGGGS Members to celebrate IDG, raise awareness about issues affecting girls, and increase the profile of the work our Movement does to empower girls in 146 countries around the world.
+NEW TEXT: WAGGGS has been part of IDG from the beginning.
+Each year we choose a theme and provide tools to support Member Organisations celebrate IDG.
+We also raise awareness about issues affecting girls and increase the profile of the work our Movement does to empower girls in 150 countries around the world.

 What are the Global Goals for Sustainable Development?

-The Global Goals were agreed by global leaders at the United Nations in 2015 to shape the future of the world, and bring countries together to continue the work started by the Millennium Development Goals.
+The Global Goals were agreed by global leaders at the United Nations in 2015 and will shape the future of the world.
 The 17 new Global Goals represent an ambitious agenda to end poverty, fight climate change, and tackle all forms of inequality by 2030.
 To reach the Goals and create the world we want to see, governments, NGOs, communities and individuals across cultures and countries must all work together.
 Visit www.globalgoals.org for more information.